naodeng/naodeng.com.cn/content/post-en/gatling-tool-tutorial1-en.md

 +++
 author = "nao.deng"
-title = "Getting Started with gatling Performance Testing Tools" date = "2023-10-24T17:44:53+08:00" description = "This article describes how to get started with the performance testing tool gatling, how to set up the environment, and how to get the official demo up and running." tags = [
+title = "Gatling tutorial: Getting Started" date = "2023-10-24T17:44:53+08:00"
+description = "This article describes how to get started with the performance testing tool gatling, how to set up the environment, and how to get the official demo up and running." tags = [